Mattsantos541/NBA/Readme.txt

 This will be the first step into discovering more about predicting a players performance and impact

-Will do a classification for player's role, and salary prediction
+Will do a classification for player's role, and salary prediction.

+Considerations: Per 36 averages for pay.

+Clasify players by All NBA (Max Contract), all starish, starter, bench, fringe

+(I can keep adding layers)- but classification determines pay grade

+Considerations:
+Per 36 averages for pay.
+Playoff performance